How to Install Google Chrome on Rocky Linux

 Alternative: Create Repository File Manually

-If you prefer more control over repository configuration, you can create the Google Chrome repository file manually before installation.
-This alternative approach provides better transparency and works well for automation scenarios.
+If you prefer more control over repository configuration or need to script the installation, you can create the repository file manually before installing.
+This approach provides better transparency for automation scenarios.

 sudo tee /etc/yum.repos.d/google-chrome.repo <<'EOF'